 Recently, I’ve noticed a new trend mentioned among my favorite sites and blogs.
-While the technique isn’t so new, the phrase is new to me — strobing.
-This makeup technique has been around for awhile but it’s been overshadowed by the current contouring obsession.
-While contouring uses bronzer to focus on the shadows of your face, strobing uses highlighter or illuminator to focus on and enhance the highlights of your face.
+While the technique isn’t so new, the phrase is new to me.
+It’s called strobing.
+This makeup technique has been around for a while.
+But it’s been overshadowed by the current contouring obsession.
+While contouring uses bronzer to focus on the shadows of your face, strobing uses a highlighter or illuminator to focus on and enhance the highlights of your face.
 It’s really simple, actually.
-All you do is apply highlighter or bronzer to the high points of your face — brow bone, bridge of the nose, cheekbones, cupid’s bow.
+All you do is apply a highlighter or bronzer to the high points of your face — brow bone, bridge of the nose, cheekbones, cupid’s bow.
+Read on to learn how to strobe and get your highlight on fleek!

 There are different types of products you can use to master the strobing technique.
 It all just depends on your skin type and preference.
 You can use powders, creams, or liquids.
 My skin tends to get oily so I prefer powder highlighters.
 I feel like it sets my liquid foundation better and it just looks better when it sets.